stephendickens1/ruby-foundations/chapter1/05_arguments.md

 ## Learning Objectives

-In this chapter, you will learn about
+In this section, you will learn about:
 - What arguments are
 - How to use arguments